+25 the flow are required.
+The strengths and weaknesses of different platform observing capabilities and retrieval techniques for TC

 One of the primary dual-Doppler platforms for TC studies is the airborne National Oceanic and Atmospheric Administration WP-3D (NOAA P-3) tail Doppler radar (TDR), which can obtain kinematic structure for storms well away from the U.S. coast.

-- 35 The TDR has been used since the early 1980's for airborne radar data collection in hurricane reconnaissance and research missions.
+The TDR has been used since the early 1980's for airborne radar data collection in hurricane reconnaissance and research missions.
 In early usage, the wind field was reconstructed from using pseudo-dual Doppler analysis of two flight legs that were perpendicular to each other known as the "L" pattern (Marks and Houze, 1984, 1987).
-The "L" pattern takes a period of 0.5 to 1 hour to complete, such that some slowly evolving wind asymmetries can be deduced (Marks et al., 1992), but more rapidly evolving structure cannot be retrieved by this technique. - 40 In Lee et al. (1994), the Velocity Track Display (VTD) technique was proposed to retrieve the TC kinematic structure from a single airborne Doppler radar.
+The "L" pattern takes a period of 0.5 to 1 hour to complete, such that some slowly evolving wind asymmetries can be deduced (Marks et al., 1992), but more rapidly

+35 evolving structure cannot be retrieved by this technique.

+In Lee et al. (1994), the Velocity Track Display (VTD) technique was proposed to retrieve the TC kinematic structure from a single airborne Doppler radar.
 The VTD technique takes advantage of the Doppler signatures of a vortex with a dipole pattern of approaching and receding velocities.
-The linear least squares method is utilized to fit Fourier basis functions onto the Doppler velocity, such that a subset of the wind field can be retrieved for each radius and altitude based on the Fourier coefficients.
-VTD retrievals from Hurricane Gloria (1985) were compared with pseudo-dual Doppler analysis constructed - 45 from two orthogonal flight legs under the assumption that the circulation was in a steady state over 1-2 hour period.
+The linear least squares method is utilized to fit Fourier basis functions onto the Doppler velocity, such that a subset of the wind field can be retrieved for each radius and altitude based on the Fourier

+- 40 coefficients.
+VTD retrievals from Hurricane Gloria (1985) were compared with pseudo-dual Doppler analysis constructed from two orthogonal flight legs under the assumption that the circulation was in a steady state over 1-2 hour period.
 Lee et al. (1994) concluded that spatial and temporal aliasing in the pseudo-dual Doppler analysis over long periods tended to create artificial higher wavenumbers and reduce the wind maxima compared to the single Doppler retrievals.
-The study was one of the first to quantify the accuracy of low-wavenumber TC asymmetries from multiple Doppler analysis due to the evolving weather. - The "Fore/Aft Scanning Technique" (FAST) was proposed by Hildebrand et al. (1986) in which the antenna alternately scans forward and then aft of the flight track within a few seconds, which could produce more accurate local wind estimations.
-This scanning methodology can gather data faster, mitigating some of the impact from weather evolution, and no longer requires the execution an "L" shaped flight pattern (Gamache et al., 1995).
-The FAST approach produces horizontal winds with high accuracy, and can yield vertical motion through the mass continuity equation or a multi-beam technique with multiple aircraft - 55 (Jorgensen et al., 1996).
-The FAST scanning strategy has been used almost exclusively in recent years, and has provided significant advances of our understanding of TC structure and dynamics (Lee et al., 2003; Houze, 2010).
+The study was one of the first to quantify the accuracy of low-wavenumber TC asymmetries from multiple Doppler analysis due to the evolving - 45 weather.

+The "Fore/Aft Scanning Technique" (FAST) was proposed by Hildebrand et al. (1986) in which the antenna alternately scans forward and then aft of the flight track within a few seconds.
+This scanning methodology can gather data faster, mitigating some of the impact from weather evolution, and no longer requires the execution an "L" shaped flight pattern.
+The FAST approach produces horizontal winds with high accuracy, and can yield vertical motion through the mass continuity equation or a multibeam technique with multiple aircraft (Jorgensen et al., 1996).
+The FAST scanning strategy has been used almost exclusively in recent years, and has provided significant advances of our understanding of TC structure and dynamics (Lee et al., 2003;

+Houze, 2010).

 Although dual-Doppler observations can be used to assess snapshots of high resolution kinematic and convective structure, airborne reconnaissance and research missions are rare events in most of the countries impacted by TCs.
+The three-dimensional

-The three-dimensional airflow structure can also be retrieved from the dual-Doppler observations when the system is detected by two ground-based instrument effects, algorithm effects, and sampling effects (Hildebrand and Mueller, 1985).
-Instrument effects include the effects of attenuation, signal-to-noise ratio, and the number of radar samples that could be caused by the radar processor design or measurement technique.
-These effects are likely to be most influential with marginal signal-to-noise, but random velocity errors up to 1 m s-1 are possible with many radar designs, including airborne radars (Hildebrand et al., 1994).
-Algorithm
+55 airflow structure can also be retrieved from the dual-Doppler observations when the system is detected by two ground-based radars.
+Such dual-Doppler radar observations of TCs are usually limited by the radar range with only a small portion of TC (Jou et al., 1996) and extensive radar baselines.
+The range limitation can restrict the operational exploitation of dual Doppler measurements such that the wind retrieval based on single Doppler techniques is often required.

-60 radars.
-General sources of error in the inter-comparison of ground-based and airborne dual-Doppler observations include

-- 65 effects include the effects of the interpolation to the Cartesian grid, multi-Doppler geometry, the solution method and its associated assumptions, and the derivation of the vertical velocities.
-Sampling effects include the effects of data spacing and density, geometry of flight tracks, temporal changes in the storm, advection, and data collection period.
-One of the longlasting problems is the length of time required for each flight leg with airborne Doppler radar (Ray and Stephenson, 1990).
-The temporal effects can degrade the analysis if the data collection takes too long.
-Jorgensen et al. (1983) quantitatively compared - 70 the wind fields of homogeneous precipitation derived from the two pseudo-orthogonal flight legs and two ground-based dual-Doppler observations.
-Their measurements showed agreement in the horizontal wind fields, but small discrepancies in the vertical velocities about $0.5 - 1 \text{ m s}^{-1}$ for the airborne system and about $0.2 \text{ m s}^{-1}$ for the ground-based system.
-The discrepancy was attributed to uncertainties in the pointing angle of the airborne system and a long data collection period. - Ground-based dual-Doppler radar observations of TCs are usually limited to the observation of storms that happen to develop or move within the domain covered by the radars and extensive radar baselines Jou et al. (1996).
-The range limitation of groundbased radar observations can restrict the operational exploitation of dual Doppler measurements due to the large spacing between coastal radars and limited dual-Doppler lobes.
-As such, single Doppler retrieval techniques are often required to estimate the vortex structure.